 This step includes a formal application by the accredited person.
 It is day 0 of the application process.
-An application is submitted formally to the government of Malta, along with the supporting documents that are prescribed.
+A Malta Citizenship application is submitted formally to the government of Malta, along with the supporting documents that are prescribed.
 Next, the applicant needs to pay due diligence fees, passport fees and a deposit of € 10,000.

 Step 3: Day 90

 Within 90 days, the applicant will receive confirmation if the documents submitted are in order, and a one-month verification waiting period begins.

 It is day 120 of the process.
 Here the government approves the documents (conditionally or otherwise) for the principal approval only.

 Step 5: Day 125

 Here, a formal request for a contribution is sent to the principal applicant.
 It is day 125 of the process.

 This is the deadline for depositing the contribution requested above.
 It is day 145 of the process.

 It is day 240 of the process.
 Here, the principal applicant has to furnish all necessary evidence to support the financial transactions: the property purchase or the rental information, and the investment of € 150,000.